unbxd/search-JS-library/docs/configurations/urlConfig.md

 Boolean
 {: .label }

 This configuration focuses on optimizing website URLs for search engine optimization (SEO) purposes.
 It involves structuring URLs in a user-readable and descriptive manner, often incorporating relevant keywords and avoiding unnecessary characters.
-By using this configuration, websites can improve their search engine rankings and enhance user experience by presenting clear and meaningful URLs.
-This boolean is set to false by default to maintain backward compatibility.
+By using this configuration, websites can improve their search engine rankings and enhance user experience by presenting clear and meaningful URLs. **This boolean is set to false by default to maintain backward compatibility**.

 **Default Value**
 {: .no_toc }